tf-encrypted/moose/examples/python-functions/README.md

-# Calling Python functions from Moose
+# Calling Python Functions from Moose

-This example shows you how you can call python functions on cleartext within Moose.
+This example shows you how you can call Python functions within Moose.

-We recommend running the example using the included docker-compose.yaml file to start up the needed workers, and docker for running `main.py`.
+We recommend running the example using the included Docker Compose file to start up the needed workers, and docker for running `main.py`.
 To do so, first run the following from this directory to start up the required workers:

+TODO can be run very simply with `python main.py --runtime test --verbose` without networking

+TODO `certstrap` and `make certs`

 ```
 docker-compose up --build